adamsilver/fdpb/03-book-a-flight.md

 ![Stacked](./images/choose-seat-stacked.png)

 We can provide that structure by laying out seats in rows, just like they are on a plane.
 This will help users map their location.
-Users might be looking for isle or window seats, for example.
+Users might be looking for aisle or window seats, for example.

 ![Nested](./images/choose-seat-nested.png)